AkashRajpurohit/git-sync/README.md

 <br />
 <hr />

-`git-sync` is a CLI tool designed to help you back up your GitHub repositories.
+`git-sync` is a CLI tool designed to help you back up your Git repositories.
 This tool ensures you have a local copy of your repositories, safeguarding against potential issues such as account bans or data loss on GitHub.

 By using `git-sync`, you can easily clone or update your repositories to a specified local directory.